Category Management: Class 4-8 Replacement Turbochargers Aftermarket in North America

-It analyzes unit shipment and revenue by product subcategories, such as new turbocharger, and remanufactured turbocharger, and in terms of product technologies, such as variable geometry turbochargers (VGT) and fixed-geometry turbochargers (FGT).
-The research deliverable also discusses the average manufacturer-level price and its forecast and average retail price points of turbo technologies across both IAM and OES channels.

-It also covers distribution channel share, and the channel participant mix and their revenues.
+The study discusses unit shipment and revenue by product sub-category (new and remanufactured turbochargers) and product technology (variable geometry turbochargers (VGTs) and fixed-geometry turbochargers (FGTs)).
+It also examines the average manufacturer-level price and its forecast as well as the average retail price points of turbo technologies across both IAM and OES channels.
+In addition, the study discusses distribution channel share and channel participant mix and revenue.

-The base year for analysis is 2021 and the forecast period is from 2022 to 2028.
-In addition, technology trends, company profiles of key suppliers (OES & IAM), and growth opportunities, such as white spaces in reverse logistics, and opportunities around fit, availability, and future-proofing impact of electric and hybrids are also discussed.
+The base year for analysis is 2021, and the forecast period is from 2022 to 2028.
+Technology trends, company profiles of key suppliers (OES and IAM), and growth opportunities, including reverse logistics, VGTs, and eTurbo Boosting Technologies, are also discussed.

 About Reportlinker